 entertainment

-Why should Broadcasters use 365 Entertainment Apps to engage their audience?
+Why should Broadcasters engage their audience with apps?
+[Video]

 Why should broadcasters use Entertainment apps?
 And how should they be used in user engagement, monetization and data collection?